-6. Phase Indicators: At the bottom of each channel pair is a Phase Indicator.
+7. Phase Indicators: At the bottom of each channel pair is a Phase Indicator.
 The indicators light a dull green if the channels in the pair are in phase or bright red if they are out of phase.
-Set which Phase Indicators appear using the Phase Config Menu or with the System Preferences: Phase Indicator Configuration tab in the Wohler Web GUI.
+You may set which Phase Indicators appear using the Phase Config Menu or with the System Preferences: Phase Indicator Configuration tab in the Wohler Web GUI.